How to Prepare Your Site for Hurricane Season

 Hydroseed to Stabilize Soil

-For the hydromulch, we recommend 100% Cellulose for fast and temporary ground cover.
-100% Cellulose Hydromulch, also known as paper mulch, is the most popular and cost effective hydraulic mulch option.
-Paper mulch is ideal for slopes with grades less than 4:1.
+For the hydromulch, we recommend 100% Cellulose for fast, temporary and economical ground cover.
+100% Cellulose Hydromulch, also known as paper mulch, is ideal for slopes with grades less than 4:1.

-If you have steep slopes, you may want to consider a high-performance hydromulch like EarthGuard.
+For steep slopes and greater protection, you may want to consider a high-performance hydromulch like EarthGuard Fiber Matrix which is proven to reduce soil loss.*

 Install Temporary Erosion Control Blankets